2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2012 Dime

-The 2012 dime weighs 2.27 grams and measures 17.9 mm in diameter.
-The composition consists of 91.67% copper and 8.33% nickel in a clad structure.
+The 2012 dime weighs 2.27 grams and measures 17.9 mm in diameter, with a composition of 91.67% copper and 8.33% nickel in a clad structure.
+The edge features 118 reeds — a detail useful when examining error coins, since a genuine broadstrike error will have a smooth, reed-free edge.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)